JanKaram2020/easygen-frontend/README.md

 5. **Logout**
     - Frontend clears the access token from `localStorage`.
-    - Backend clears the refresh token `cookies`.
+    - Backend clears the refresh token from `cookies`.